magicoli/olis-breadcrumbs/readme.txt

 * Breadcrumbs widget
 * Breadcrumbs Divi Module (for Divi Themes)

 Here are the options for the shordcode.
-Other methods manage them too.

 * `[breadcrumbs exclude-home="true"]` do not start the breadcrumbs with home page, default false
 * `[breadcrumbs exclude-archives="true"]` do not include main articles archive link, default false
 * `[breadcrumbs exclude-title="true"]` do not end the breadcrumbs with the post title, default false
 * `[breadcrumbs separator="×"]` separator, default "/"

+Equivalent options are available in the widget and the Divi Module.

 == Installation ==